Vatican City Facts:

 Special Visits and Useful Links:

-- The Pope: The Pope holds Wednesday General Audiences with the Holy Father at 10:30 but you must have a ticket to attend (see link below) or you can reserve tickets for the Papal Audience through Select Italy.
+- The Pope: The Pope holds Wednesday General Audiences with the Holy Father at 10:30 but you must have a ticket (which is free) to attend - see link below or you can reserve tickets for the Papal Audience through Select Italy.
 On Sundays at noon, the Pope delivers a blessing from his window for people gathered in St. Peter's Square except during summer when he's at his summer residence.
 The Pope also presides over special services and masses.

 - Vatican Gardens: 23 hectares of beautiful gardens with a small villa and medieval fortifications seperate the Vatican from Rome on the north and west sides.
 Guided tours of the gardens are available on Tuesdays, Thursdays, and Fridays by sending a request to email@example.com